 Fortunately, Rosarito has several surf shops in town so if you don’t bring the right board with you; you can rent one in town.
 Try Local Surf School and Shop or Baja Reef.

-In the next paragraph, find out what to expect from the crowd while surfing Rosarito beach.
+In the next paragraph, find out what to expect from the crowds while surfing Rosarito beach.

 As mentioned earlier, Rosarito is more of a party town than a surf town.
 As such, you’ll be one of few surfers in the lineup if you can make it out for dawn patrol.
 In general, this will be the case even throughout most of the day.
 Most surfers in Baja go to one of the other beaches near Rosarito Mexico for better waves.